We're here to help!

 Each special gift is paired with a recipient and a backup recipient.

-Many kinds of special gifts can actually be written after you sign your Will by using a separate writing (we include a “Letter of Special Gifts” with your Will).
-Other kinds of gifts (like cash or real estate) aren’t valid in the separate writing and must be written into the Will before you sign.
+Many states allow you to take care of special gifts after you sign your Will – you use a separate writing (we include a “Letter of Special Gifts” with your Will).
+Certain kinds of gifts (like cash or real estate) aren’t valid in the separate writing and must be written into the Will before you sign.
 We cover those details in our Pre-Interview Worksheet and again during the Interview.

 Priorities and circumstances determine each person’s best estate plan.